-- Planting and maintenance of crops
+- Soil preparation, planting and maintenance of crops

-- Erecting support structures for the plants
+- Erecting support structures for the plants and pruning

 - Assisting with irrigation